Paleo Pork Chips (or Venison Chips, Turkey Chips, or Chicken Chips)

 Incidentally, these Paleo Pork Chips are terrific eaten cold for breakfast, too.
 No sauce needed.

-Finally, when considering the pig with its always tantalizing bacon, succulent pork tenderloin, economical and delicious pork butt, and other offerings, don’t forget that the Paleo Parents (Stacy Toth and Matt McCarry) have a new book that’s all about the pig coming out soon and is available for pre-order now–Beyond Bacon: Paleo Recipes that Respect the Whole Hog.
+Finally, when considering the pig with its always tantalizing bacon, succulent pork tenderloin, economical and delicious pork butt, and other offerings, don’t forget that the Paleo Parents (Stacy Toth and Matt McCarry) have a new book that’s all about the pig—Beyond Bacon: Paleo Recipes that Respect the Whole Hog.
 Just reading about some of the recipes that they and their recipes testers have been making has certainly whetted my appetite!

 - Cooking oil of choice (I use coconut oil or extra virgin olive oil)